-Renowned for spicy, mouth-numbing cuisine, giant pandas, and fiery tempers, Sichuan is one of China's most interesting and influential provinces.
+Renowned for spicy, mouth-numbing cuisine, giant pandas, and subtropical rainforests, Sichuan is one of China's most interesting and influential provinces.
 Chongqing is known as China's "mountain city."
 Vast and modern, while still retaining many of its old buildings—for now—Chongqing features a fascinating balance of modern Chinese dynamism and Sichuan spice.

-Often referred to as Szechuan cooking in the West, Sichuan's cuisine is famous in China for its liberal use of the chili pepper as well as the curious, numbing flavor of the huajiao, also known as the Sichuan pepper.
-Popular dishes such as twice cooked pork, kung pao chicken, and the ubiquitous hotpot originated in this part of the country.
+Sichuan's cuisine is famous in China for its liberal use of the chili pepper as well as the numbing flavor of the huajiao, also known as the Sichuan peppercorn.
+Popular dishes such as mapo tofu, rabbit head, and the ubiquitous hotpot originated in this part of the country.

 The variety of ingredients found in Sichuan cooking are a reflection of the province's diverse topography.
 The eastern half of Sichuan is dominated by the Sichuan Basin, an area of high agricultural output that in dynastic times was fought over by rival kingdoms.
 Heading westward, the basin gives way to mountains that become increasingly awe-inspiring as Han Sichuan yields to the province's Tibetan regions.